rwblokzijl/Msc-thesis-EuroToken/thesis.md

 While the EuroToken system design is independent of the underlying communication technology, the off-line requirement leads to there being some limitations on the way users interact.
-Since off-line users cannot connect to servers we choose to work with a Peer to Peer system that allows users to find each-other based on personal identifiers.
+Since off-line users cannot connect to servers we choose to work with a Peer-to-Peer system that allows users to find each-other based on personal identifiers.

-We build on Peer to Peer networking, that provides a mechanism to discover the network location of users based on the same public key that is used to identify their wallet.
+We build on Peer-to-Peer networking, that provides a mechanism to discover the network location of users based on the same public key that is used to identify their wallet.
 This allows us to almost completely abstract away from locating users using IP addresses and ports.
 As a result we only have to worry about